In our simple guide to your credit status, we’ll tell you…

 The (possibly) positive

 Finally, there’s what’s called “positive credit information”.
 This is a very recent introduction to credit reporting in Australia and includes monthly repayment history on accounts such as home loans, car loans, personal loans and credit cards.
 Under these new credit rules, the lender can now see whether you usually pay your loans on time and whether you paid the minimum amount required.
-They can then use this information to make a decision on your application.
+They can then use this information to decide on your application.

 So how important is all of this to my car loan application?

 The answer is, it depends.
-The sheer volume of financial information contained on your credit report may seem like a good general indication of how important it is.
+The sheer volume of financial information contained on your credit report may seem like a good general indication of how critical it is.
 But what’s not always clear is how much weight an individual financial institution will attribute to your credit report when assessing your application.
 Some have stricter rules than others, so the likelihood of a single minor payment issue being overlooked varies depending on which institution you’re lodging your application with.

 The kicker

 Here’s the cruel twist in the tale…any time you apply for credit, including for seemingly small amounts like phone contracts, a note goes on your report.
-So even if you have a flawless payment history and decide to shop around, too many applications in too short a space of time could raise red flags and may prevent you from obtaining finance.
+So, even if you have a flawless payment history and decide to shop around, too many applications in too short a space of time could raise red flags and may prevent you from obtaining finance.
 A good way to avoid this problem is to use a finance broker who can match you with the most suitable lender.
 In most cases, only one credit check is required – plus, someone else does all the hard work for you!

 My history’s not great, so I’ve got no hope…right?